mcherm/CloudPaper/CLOUDPAPER_PROJECT_PLAN.md

 - [X] Build and deploy to actual device
 - [X] Test wallpaper installation and verify it displays on device (even if just solid color)

-### Phase 3: Sky Rendering
-- [ ] Implement sky background rendering
-- [ ] Create gradient effect (top to bottom: deep blue to light blue)
-- [ ] Deploy to device and test static sky display on both emulator and actual device

-### Phase 4: Noise-Based Cloud Generation
+### Phase 3: Noise-Based Cloud Generation
-- [ ] Implement or integrate Perlin/Simplex noise library
-- [ ] Create noise generation function that produces cloud-like patterns
+- [X] Select noise generation library (selected FastNoiseLite)
-- [ ] Generate static cloud texture using noise (no time/offset parameters yet)
+- [ ] Use OpenSimplex2S noise.
+Use 3D noise (X,Y will render the screen; Z will be time).
+Use 3 octaves of FBm Fractal.
 - [ ] Render noise-generated clouds over sky gradient
+- [ ] Use a threshhold to provide "clear sky" background.
 - [ ] Deploy to device and test static cloud display on both emulator and actual device

-### Phase 5: Procedural Animation
+### Phase 4: Procedural Animation
 - [ ] Implement animation loop with Handler (2 FPS / 500ms delay)
 - [ ] Add time parameter that increments each frame
 - [ ] Add offset/drift parameter for horizontal cloud movement